[Planet Surface]

 KIM: Could we go to low warp under these conditions?

-PARIS: The ship might make it without inertial dampers, but we'd all just be stains on the back
+PARIS: The ship might make it without inertial dampers, but we'd all

 [Engineering]

-going to take at least 20 minutes.
+it's going to take at least twenty minutes.

 [Bridge]

-JANEWAY: How much time do we have, Mister Paris?
+How much time do we have, Mister Paris?

-PARIS: Altitude at 18,000 meters and falling.
-At this rate, we're looking at about 10 minutes.
+PARIS: Altitude at eighteen thousand metres and falling.
+At this rate,

 [Cave]

-CHAKOTAY: If you can hear me, speak to me.
+If you can hear me, speak to me.

 CHAKOTAY: I'm sorry.
 I don't know the ancient language of my people.
-I can't understand.
+I

 CHAKOTAY: Chamozi.